mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 the nixpkgs binary cache even when it had precompiled every version of every Haskell package.

-There can probably be said a lot more about this.
-But I have accepted that the chosen solution in nixpkgs actually has a lot of advantages (mainly fewer compilation work for everyone) and I actually haven‘t encountered a package I couldn‘t get to build with nixpkgs.
+There can probably be said a lot more about this, but I have accepted that the chosen solution in nixpkgs actually has a lot of advantages (mainly fewer compilation work for everyone) and I actually haven‘t encountered a package I couldn‘t get to build with nixpkgs.
 The truth is the best guess build plan